-The combination of largest rear and smallest front gears (fig. 16) is for the steepest hills.
+The combination of largest rear and smallest front gears (fg.
+16) is for the steepest hills.
 The smallest rear and largest front combination is for the greatest speed.
 It is not necessary to shift gears in sequence.
-Instead, find the "starting gear" which is right for your level of ability - a gear which is hard enough for quick acceleration but easy enough to let you start from a stop without wobbling - and experiment with upshifting and downshifting to get a feel for the different gear combinations.
+Instead, find the "starting experiment with upshifting and downshifting to get a feel for the different gear combinations.
 At first, practice shifting where there are no obstacles, hazards or other traffic, until you've built up your confidence.
 Learn not to use either the "smallest to smallest" or "largest to largest" gear combinations because they may cause unacceptable stress on the drive train.
 Learn to anticipate the need to shift, and shift to a lower gear before the hill gets too steep.
 If you have difficulties with shifting, the problem could be mechanical adjustment.
 See your dealer for help.